siconos/siconos/docs/sphinx/users_guide/relations.rst

    \end{array}

 :math:`h`, :math:`g` (and their jacobian according to :math:`X` and :math:`\lambda`) are defined with some plug-in functions. \n
-See the doxygen documentation of the class :doxysiconos:`FirstOrderR` to have a list of the set/get/compute functions.
+See the doxygen documentation of the class :class:`FirstOrderR` to have a list of the set/get/compute functions.

 Note: for the signification of :math:`X`, :math:`Z`, :math:`R` see :ref:`interactions`

 Linear
 """"""

-Class: :doxysiconos:`FirstOrderLinearR`
+Class: :class:`FirstOrderLinearR`

 .. math::